atidyshirt/University/SCIE101/notes.md

 > Inductive reasoning is saying that if we find a few instances of something, we can conclude that it is always true

+### Maori Background

+#### Maori Knowledge (Matouranga)

+**Matauranga**

+What is Matauranga Maori mean?

+Translated directly to Knowledge, it is not the only word used but it is the most common translation.

+Maori Knowledge is not an alternative to science, neither do they claim it to be.
+Science and Maori beliefs are two independent Entities.

+**Whakapapa**

+Whakapapa, means *Genealogical table*
+- Translates to place in layers
+- the world was ordered and understood by whakapapa's

+Formal introductions and Mihi's use GPS, we introduce mountains, rivers, people and place rather than introducing them via names.

+The word means social history and kinship

+#### Mihimihi Assessment

+Is a greeting, to acknowledge and thank.

+A Mihi is an introductory speech and used as a formal greeting.

+Located within a Maori perspective: takanga (process) whakapapa (geneology) and te aro.